superfly/docs/flyctl/cmd/flyctl_launch.md

       --vm-cpu-kind string               The kind of CPU to use ('shared' or 'performance') --vm-cpus int                      Number of CPUs
-      --vm-gpu-kind string               If set, the GPU model to attach (a100-pcie-40gb, a100-sxm4-80gb, l40s) --vm-memory string                 Memory (in megabytes) to attribute to the VM --vm-size string                   The VM size to set machines to.
+      --vm-gpu-kind string               If set, the GPU model to attach (a100-pcie-40gb, a100-sxm4-80gb, l40s) --vm-gpus int                      Number of GPUs.
+Must also choose the GPU model with --vm-gpu-kind flag --vm-memory string                 Memory (in megabytes) to attribute to the VM --vm-size string                   The VM size to set machines to.
 See "fly platform vm-sizes" for valid values --volume-initial-size int          The initial size in GB for volumes created on first deploy